jxnblk/mdx-deck/docs/gatsby.md

 # Usage with Gatsby

-The core MDX Deck application is built as a Gatsby theme.
+MDX Deck includes a Gatsby theme, which can be used in any existing Gatsby site.
 This means you can install MDX Deck as a theme within an existing Gatsby site to include presentations along with other content, such as a landing page or blog.
 The theme also supports adding multiple presentations to a single site.